UC Women's Initiative for Professional Development (UC WI)

 • In the UC Berkeley Regional Portal, People Cards, you will see your primary/payroll title listed directly below your name.

-In 500 words or less per question
+• In the Google Form, respond in 500 words or less per question

-• Please share why you would like to participate in this program at this time and how the UCWI provides a unique opportunity for your career growth?
+• Please share why you would like to participate in this program at this time and how the UC WI provides a unique opportunity for your career growth.

 • How will you balance the time commitment to this program in addition to your work responsibilities and other committees/projects that you are a part of?